ThinkportRepo/cloudformation-data-pipeline/image-recognition/README.md

 * Choose your lambda function
 * Save

 5. To delete a stack, first empty all S3 buckets that it contains.
 Deleting a stack will also delete all associated resources unless specified otherwise.

 ## Alternative Setup via Bash Script -- requires a Unix system

 1. Create/identitfy source and code buckets as above.

-2. Open "deployment.sh" and enter your parameters in the first part as requested.
+2. Open "deployment.sh" and enter your parameters in the first part as requested:
 * accId_param: your Accound Number (Find it via "aws sts get-caller-identity", key "Account")
 * region_param: the default region your account will be set to, where all resources will be deployed
 * appName_param: your app's name